harvard-lil/website-static/app/_posts/2020-04-28-caselaw-access-project-nominated-in-webby-awards.md

 ---
 The [Caselaw Access Project](https://case.law/) (CAP) is nominated in the [24th Annual Webby Awards](https://www.webbyawards.com/).
 We’re honored to be named alongside this year’s [nominees](https://vote.webbyawards.com/PublicVoting#/2020/websites/general-websites/law) including friends and leaders in the field like the [Knight First Amendment Institute](https://knightcolumbia.org/).

 CAP makes 6.7 million cases freely available online from the collections of Harvard Law School Library.
-We’re creating new ways to access the law, from reading individual cases with our [case browser](https://cite.case.law/), [bulk data](https://case.law/bulk/) and [downloads](https://case.law/download/) for research scholars, and graphs that show [how words are used over time](https://case.law/trends/).
+We’re creating new ways to access the law, such as reading individual cases with our [case browser](https://cite.case.law/), [bulk data](https://case.law/bulk/) and [downloads](https://case.law/download/) for research scholars, and graphs that show [how words are used over time](https://case.law/trends/).

 ![Brown v.
 Board of Education, 347 U.S. 483, 98 L. Ed.
 2d 873, 74 S. Ct.
 686 (1954)](https://lil-blog-media.s3.amazonaws.com/example.png)